 Do you want to ensure that you can leave an inheritance to your spouse, children, other relatives, or your favorite charity?
 If the answer is yes, then you need to make sure that the assets you intend to pass down are protected from the cost of long-term care, which is nearly $11K per month in Pennsylvania in 2020.
 In episode 21 on the Second Half of Life podcast, Attorney Jenna Franks and Long-Term Care Planner Kristin Daugherty discuss the planning strategies associated with leaving an inheritance, and the steps you need to take to ensure your estate is protected.

-This episode is an audio recording of a virtual seminar originally presented on June 25, 2020.
-This and other episodes of the Second Half of Life podcast can be accessed on the Steinbacher, Goodall & Yurchak website, as well as on several podcast directories.
+This episode is a recording of a virtual seminar originally held on August 5, 2020, and this and other episodes of the Second Half of Life podcast can be accessed on the Steinbacher, Goodall & Yurchak website, as well as on several podcast directories.
 The podcast is also available on most podcast platforms, including Apple Podcasts, Spotify, TuneIn + Alexa, iHeartRadio, Stitcher, Podcast Addict, Google Podcasts, Podchaser, Deezer, Listen Notes, Bullhorn, Overcast, Pocket Casts, Castro and Castbox.

 Long-Term Care Planner, Certified Medicaid Planner™, Certified Dementia Practitioner and recognized as a NCCDP Certified Alzheimer’s Disease & Dementia Care Trainer.

 Think about a time when you felt so passionate about something that you couldn’t wait to learn more about it and jump right into implementing it.
 Was it eating healthy or exercising more?
 Taking your education to the next level?
 Or maybe it was learning to fly an airplane.
 We all have different skill sets and different things that we are passionate about and I want to share with you my most recent passion: creating a dementia-friendly firm.